davidmalcolm/gcc-global-state/singletons.rst

 the increased register pressure of passing a context pointer around everywhere.

+I experimented with various approaches involving heavy use of the preprocessor, but I'm leaning towards adding a compiler optimization to handle it.

 A singleton-removal optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The lowest-boilerplate way of optimizing singletons is to create a new